Dance Activist. Community Organiser.

 Conductor of The Joy Express.

 Host Strictly Fun Dancing (in my head)

 Let’s get the world moving & giggling together.

-Much of my work is durational in nature- dances that, days or even years, involving in many and creative ways hundreds and thousands of people.
-Although trained formally in dance and performance much of what I do is outside of cultural/creative institutions whose systemic operations are exclusive by their very unwieldy management and hierarchal structures.
-Much of what I do is 'hidden' in that it is not announced via media channels (though captured more often these days with social media) aiming instead to inform and enlighten live moments.
+Much of my work is durational in nature- dances that span days or even years involving, in many and creative ways, hundreds and thousands of people.
+Although trained formally in dance and performance, much of what I do is outside of cultural/creative institutions whose systemic operations are exclusive, by their very unwieldy management and hierarchical structures.
+Much of what I do is 'hidden', in that it is not announced via media channels (though captured more often these days with social media) aiming instead to inform and enlighten live moments.
 I am vested in supporting a joyful and loving world, reminding us all we have infinite power and miracles in ever cell of our being.